Corporate misconduct in Italy is punishable under both criminal and administrative law.

 24 Currently, the judges of the Second Criminal Section of the Court of Milan have rejected the plea of territorial incompetence made by the defence, which asked to bring the case back to Siena, where it was originally opened.
 The judges thus declared the hearing open, with the consequent formulation of their requests for evidence and documentary production.

 25 Ten former executives of the bank are on trial before the Court of Milan.
-The trial will begin on April 20 before the judges of the second criminal section of the court of Milan.
+Because of the coronavirus emergency, the trial has been postponed and will begin on 8 October 2020 before the judges of the second criminal section of the court of Milan.
 The offence of obstruction of the supervisory authority has fallen for prescription, while, of the 18 charges, four cases of bankruptcy remain.

 26 The former executive director of the bank and other former executives are currently under investigation from the office of the Public Prosecutor of Arezzo.